Svagtlys/ytdl-sub/docs/source/guides/install/docker.rst

 GUI Image
 ---------

-The GUI image uses LSIO's :lsio-gh:`docker-code-server image <\ >` for its base image.
+The GUI image uses LSIO's :lsio-gh:`docker-code-server` for its base image.
 More info on other code-server environment variables can be found within its documentation.

 After starting, the code-server will be running at http://localhost:8443.
 Open this page in a browser to access and interact with ``ytdl-sub``.

 Headless Image
 --------------

-The headless image uses LSIO's :lsio-gh:`docker-baseimage-alpine image <\ >` for its base image.
+The headless image uses LSIO's :lsio-gh:`docker-baseimage-alpine` for its base image.
 Execute the following command to access and interact with ``ytdl-sub``:

 .. code-block:: bash